 - In order to accommodate back-to-back bookings, rooms should be cleared promptly to allow adequate set-up time for the subsequent session.

-- Classrooms are not available for activities that are not affiliated with the University.
+- Instructional spaces are not available for activities that are not affiliated with the University.

 Instruction Rooms Description/Details:

 Lab environment.
 32 fixed computer workstations.
 Digital projector.
 Instructor workstation/equipment operator unit.
-Laptop jack.
-Microphone and speakers.
-DVD/VHS player.
+VGA laptop jack.
+Speakers.
 Capacity: 32 (4 additional chairs in closet).
 Presentations and instruction sessions needing the use of technology.

 Installation of course-specific software or files is subject to approval by Library Systems and will be considered as a last resort.
 Such software or files must be provided no less than 2 weeks prior to the reservation.
 Any software or files found to conflict with standard configurations will not be installed.
 Library Systems is not responsible for software the day of use.